-If a client refuses financial counseling initially, it should be offered again every 30 days and documented in the client file.
+If a client refuses individualized financial counseling initially, it shall be offered again every 30 days and documented in the client file.
+General discussion of financial issues shall be included in ALL Disordered Gambler's Integrated Individualized Care Plan.

-The appropriate time to begin Financial Counseling must be individualized.
+The appropriate time to begin Financial Counseling varies by individual.
 Some individuals may wait until they have been stable in treatment and abstinent from disordered gambling behaviors, while others may begin Financial Counseling right away.
 Financial Counseling must be clearly documented on an Individualized Integrated Care Plan and recorded in the individual's progress notes.

 Financial Counseling should be an independent activity, and it should not be billed concurrently with another service.
-The provider must give written financial management materials to all consumers receiving problem gambling services.
+The provider must give written financial management materials to all consumers receiving disordered/problem gambling services.